FomTarro/VTS-Sharp/README.md

 * If that takes too long and times out, it will attempt to connect to the default port (8001).

 #### `Task InitializeAsync`
-Connects to VTube Studio, authenticates the plugin, and also selects the WebSocket, JSON Utility, and Token Storage implementations.
+Connects to VTube Studio, and authenticates the plugin.
 Takes the following args:
-* `IWebSocket webSocket`: The WebSocket implementation.
-* `IJsonUtility jsonUtility`: The JSON serializer/deserializer implementation.
-* `ITokenStorage tokenStorage`: The Token Storage implementation.

 * `Action onDisconnect`: Callback executed upon disconnecting from VTS (accidental or otherwise).

 If this method fails to execute, it will throw a `VTSException`.